osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

     - Retrieved by the context key from the Service Runtime State
         - Which can happen only in the case of a bundle Service
-3. All Reference Beans and Configuration Beans in the host Component Model are bound to objects provided by the host Component Environment
+3. All Reference Beans and Configuration Beans in the host Component Model are bound to objects provided by the host Component
 4. The Service Bean is called to create+inject a Service Instance
 5. All additional bean instances in the Component Model scope created in the process are stored in the Component Context
 6. The Component Context is deactivated